An official website of the European Union. See all European Institutions

-The EU's commitment to effective multilateralism, with the UN at its core, is a central element of its external action.
-The Lisbon Treaty provides that “The Union … shall promote multilateral solutions to common problems, in particular in the framework of the United Nations.”
+Guided by the EU Global Strategy for Foreign and Security Policy, the EU strives for a strong UN as the bedrock of a rules-based global order.
+Its commitment to effective multilateralism, with the UN at its core, is a central element of the EU’s external action.
+This commitment is enshrined in the Lisbon Treaty which provides that “The Union … shall promote multilateral solutions to common problems, in particular in the framework of the United Nations.”
 (Article 21-1 TEU) and that “The Union …shall work for a high degree of cooperation in all fields of international relations, in order to (…) preserve peace, prevent conflicts and strengthen international security, in accordance with the purposes and principles of the United Nations Charter.”
 (Art.
 21-2)

 The UN General Assembly is the main deliberative, policymaking and representative organ of the UN.
 The added value of the EU is to coordinate among its 28 Member States to present a unified position.

-The EU coordinates its voting within the General Assembly’s six main committees and other bodies and agencies such as the Economic and Social Council.
-To this end, more than 1300 internal EU coordination meetings are held at the UN in New York alone to develop a common EU stance and speak with one voice.
-Article 34 of the EU Treaty also stipulates that EU members on the Security Council must act in concert and foster the interests of the EU.
-In 2016, the EU delivered 32 statements in the UN Security Council and 208 in other UN fora, including those at high-level events and meetings.
+The EU coordinates its voting within the UN General Assembly’s six main committees and other bodies and agencies such as the Economic and Social Council.
+To this end, almost 800 coordination meetings have been held this year at the EU Delegation in New York to develop a common EU stance and speak with one voice.
+Article 34 of the Lisbon Treaty also stipulates that EU members on the UN Security Council must act in concert and foster the interests of the EU.
+In 2018, the EU has so far delivered 17 statements in the UN Security Council and 66 in other UN fora, including those at high-level events and meetings.